-What to do and see once all the staple sights were ticked off your list.
+What to do and see in Rome once all the staple sights were ticked off your list.
+This is Rome relaxed guide to the Eternal City.

 Walking around Rome and trying to see all the magnificent sights can be exhausting.
 On my first visit to the eternal city, I did just that.
 Must see’s like Colosseum, Pantheon, Trevi Fountain or Piazza Navona are on the list of every first-time visitor.
 But Rome can be also a very relaxing and enchanting city.
 Here is my guide on where to go and what to see after all the staple sights are ticked off your list.